bangbangcon/west/content/faq.md

 ## What is UC Santa Cruz's involvement in !!Con West?

-The [Baskin School of Engineering](https://www.soe.ucsc.edu/) at UC Santa Cruz has committed to logistical sponsorship of !!Con West, and a couple members of the organizing team have a UCSC affiliation.
+The [Baskin School of Engineering](https://www.soe.ucsc.edu/) at UC Santa Cruz contributed seed funding to help launch our inaugural !!Con West in 2019, and a couple members of the organizing team have a UCSC affiliation.

 ## I have a question that isn't covered in this FAQ.
 Who can I ask?